T+1 Settlements

 Agility and Tech Innovation

 In a landscape where agility is paramount, technology will play a pivotal role in easing the transition to T+1.
-Implementing systems that emphasize automation and resilience will be crucial.
+Implementing systems that emphasise automation and resilience will be crucial.
 Reducing errors and operational risks while supporting the heightened processing demands of this shorter settlement period is vital.

 A Global Perspective